 And yet, despite all this, Saudi Arabia has assumed a special “religious” significance, way beyond it’s actual importance.

 For a lot of Muslims, the Kingdom of Saudi Arabia, or the area the desert Kingdom occupies, is the cradle of a shared faith as old as the human species.
 This bond of universal faith, as it is imagined, radiates from a defined centre of gravity that is so strong and natural that it automatically binds Muslim peoples together.
 This is no small feat.
-We are talking about almost two billion people wherever they are, whoever they are, whatever their backgrounds, as one ‘community’ united on the basis of reciprocal relations of rights and duties.
+We are talking about almost two billion people wherever they are, whoever they are, whatever their backgrounds, as one ‘Ummah’ united on the basis of reciprocal relations of rights and duties.
 Obviously this is an ‘ideal’, and seldom will you encounter Muslims living up to this great expectation en mass.
 But for a devout sub-section of the Pakistani population, ideologically-minded I’m keen to add, and in many other Muslim countries, they imagine such an ‘ideal’ as being part of their social fabric.

 It doesn’t take a genius to expose the fallacy of such myth-making.